Skip to main content

 2. Repair options.

 a) Replace the arm as an assembly (Tesla / aftermarket).
 On M3 part 1044451-00-x (rear lower rear position).
 Replaced as a single unit.
-Pros: fast, all-new (including the ball joint).
-Cons: price, and sometimes overpaying for a working ball joint.
+Pros: fast, all-new (including the bushings — this arm has no ball joint).
+Cons: price.

 b) Press in polyurethane bushings.
 Powerflex and SuperPro make kits that press into the old arm.
 Last longer, slightly stiffer on the road.
 Note: if the seat surface in the arm is already damaged (bushing has spun) — polyurethane won't save it, you need a new arm.